HardikMaster16/student-performance-ml/README.md

 ## License

-This project is intended for educational and portfolio purposes.
+This project is intended for educational and portfolio purposes